Legal Document Translation Services for Cross-Border Litigation

 Based on the foregoing reasons, the court entered an order dismissing the case under Federal Rule of Civil Procedure Rule 12(b)(3) on forum non conveniens grounds provided that the defendant agreed to submit to jurisdiction in German and not object to the admission of evidence obtained in the United States.

-Contact our legal translation service to obtain legal translation of letter rogatory and other litigation documents from and into German, Mandarin, Spanish, French, Swedish, Korean, Portuguese, Italian, and other languages for transnational, cross-border and international litigation.
+Contact our legal translation service to obtain legal translation of letter rogatory, letter of request, and other litigation documents from and into German, Mandarin, Spanish, French, Swedish, Korean, Portuguese, Italian, and other languages for transnational, cross-border and international litigation.